 Problem Solving Sociology

 Problem-solving sociology uses sociological insights and ideas to solve social problems, and uses the solving of social problems to advance sociological theory.
-See this brief introduction and this theoretical discussion, or order the book.
+See this brief introduction and this theoretical discussion, listen to a podcast, or order the book.

 To subscribe to our mailing list, click here.